mscalora/xpath-workshop/README.md

 ## What is XPath Workshop?

 XPath Workshop is a very small web site that allows testing of XPath expressions.
-I created it because all of the other XPath expresin testers I found available lacked one or two features I needed for the project I was working on.
+I created it because all of the other XPath expression testers I found available lacked one or two features I needed for the project I was working on.
 The first was the abiity to specify a context under which to run the XPath expression.
 The second is to clearly show the complete results of evavluating the expression with data types.